hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 - **Validation** - There are two different types of validation available

 **i.
-Fixed Length** - This validation specifies if the number entered has to be of a specific length.
+Fixed Length** - This validation specifies that the number entered has to be of a specific length.

 **ii.
 Range** - This validation mentions the range of digits it can accept.
 If a user inputs anything more or less than the range, it is treated as an invalid value.

 ![number_range](assets/bot-builder-chat-elements/formshsl14.png)

-- **Error Message** - If the user does not provide a value of either fixed length or in the specified range, this error message will be shown to the user which will indicate the user to provide a number value.
+- [**Error Message**](https://docs.haptik.ai/bot-builder/basic/chat-elements#ii-error-message) - If the user does not provide a value of either fixed length or in the specified range, this error message will be shown to the user which will indicate the user to provide a number value.

 ### Email